syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 {% endhighlight %}
 {% endtabs %}

-## Load more view customization
+## Customizing the Load More View

-[`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) allows customizing User Interface(UI) of Load More view.
+The [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) control allows you to customize the appearance of the Load More option using the [`LoadMoreTemplate`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_LoadMoreTemplate) property.

-To customize the load more text, add the custom UI in the [`LoadMoreTemplate`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_LoadMoreTemplate) API in [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html), as shown in the following code snippet.
+The following example demonstrates how to create a custom Load More template:
 {% tabs %}

 {% highlight xaml %}